 Amy Berk Anderson & Anne C. Lewis, Academic Bankruptcy (Education Commission of the States, 1997).
-13 pgs.

 This policy brief provides a general overview of academic bankruptcy and a comparison of state takeover policies.
 The brief lists the pros and cons of four key themes in the takeover literature: changes in governance; impact on teaching and learning; incentives and sanctions; and effects on attitude.
 There is also a discussion of what happened in Maryland, Ohio and New Jersey.
 Lastly, the authors makes recommendations to districts under state control as well as failing districts that have not been taken over.
-For example, they suggest that failing districts implement policies that worked or are working in districts that have been taken over, they recommend developing training for the new leadership, providing additional financial support, and positioning themselves as partners rather than the "bad guys."
+For example, they suggest that failing districts implement policies that worked or are working in districts that have been taken over.
+As for districts that have been taken over, they recommend developing training for the new leadership, providing additional financial support, and positioning themselves as partners rather than the "bad guys."